7L-Robot/arm_planner/README.md

 These code are modified basd on [Sampling-based Planning for Robot Arm](https://github.com/aaronzguan/Sampling-based-Planning-for-Robot-Arm)

-Do not required ROS !!!
+Do not require ROS !!!

 2. `python main.py`